-- Post signage to encourage people to wash hands frequently for at least 15 seconds with soap and water or alcohol based (60-90% alcohol) hand rub.
-Washing with soap and water is preferred if hands are visibly dirty. - Provide adequate hand hygiene supplies including alcohol-based (60-90% alcohol) hand rub stations at entrances, exits, server stations and in washrooms. - Use paper towel dispensers instead of hand dryers in washrooms where hands-free taps are not available in order to prevent recontamination of hands when turning off taps. - Provide tissues and no touch waste receptacles to encourage respiratory etiquette. - Conduct frequent cleaning and disinfection of all high touch surfaces and common areas including: - Food contact surfaces, hand contact areas, door handles, light switches, table tops, chairs, sneeze guards, faucets, restrooms, touch screens and dispensers.
-Shared equipment such as credit/debit and machines and each registers. - Shared equipment such as credit/debit card machines and cash registers.
-Consider installing devices such as automatic doors and electronic taps to prevent the - Consider installing devices such as automatic doors and electronic taps to prevent the need for frequent touching. - Refer to COVID-19 Public Health Guidelines: Public Washrooms and Drinking Water Fountains for further guidance on safely maintaining washrooms used by the public.
+- Post signage to encourage people to wash hands frequently for at least 15 seconds with soap and water or alcohol-based (60-90% alcohol) hand rub.
+Washing with soap and water is preferred if hands are visibly dirty. - Provide adequate hand hygiene supplies, including alcohol-based (60-90% alcohol) hand rub stations at entrances, exits, server stations and in washrooms. - Use paper towel dispensers instead of hand dryers in washrooms where hands-free taps are not available in order to prevent recontamination of hands when turning off taps.

+- Provide tissues and no touch waste receptacles to encourage respiratory etiquette. - Conduct frequent cleaning and disinfection of all high touch surfaces and common areas including: - o door handles, light switches, table tops, chairs, sneeze guards, faucets, restrooms, touch screens and dispensers - o shared equipment such as credit/debit card machines and cash registers - Consider installing devices such as automatic doors and electronic taps to prevent the need for frequent touching. - Refer to COVID-19 Public Health Guidelines: Public Washrooms for further guidance on safely maintaining washrooms used by the public.